kemalsheker/MyMetronome/README.md

  ## This is a basic metronome app with 40 drum rudiments.

  I create metronome as a service using SoundPool.
 Fragments used for listing rudiments and showing them. ' com.github.chrisbanes.photoview.PhotoView ' used for displaying notes.
+ You can download the app from play store: https://play.google.com/store/apps/details?id=com.blackstart.mymetronome